aaronfodor/travel/Stockholm.md

 ## Public Transport🚇

+T-Centralen is the center of the city, you can reach anywhere from there easily.
 You should buy a ticket with SL (public transpot company).
 It is expensive, but the service is great, and you can get anywhere for free (including ferries and commuter trains within Stockholm county).
 [Tickets](https://sl.se/privat/biljetter/kop-biljett) (The 72 hour ticket is 330 SEK, the 7 day ticket costs 420 SEK - they are pretty expensive).
 Unfortunatelly the student ticket is only valid with a Mecenat card, no international or EU compatible student ID is accepted.
 Download the SL app ([Android](https://play.google.com/store/apps/details?id=com.sl.SLBiljetter&hl=en&gl=US), [iOS](https://apps.apple.com/se/app/sl-reseplanerare-och-biljetter/id918418291)) to buy your ticket (you can travel with it while being offline).

 <img src="https://user-images.githubusercontent.com/37120889/195999721-2626066c-b81f-41a0-abed-93cfb7705710.jpg" alt="public transport system" width="800" />